 Education is the key to successfully implement career pathways programs across the state.
 The Adult Education and Family Literacy Act (AEFLA) federal funds support the advancement of individuals into postsecondary education and work.
 The grants to eligible providers require states to consider "whether the eligible provider's activities provide learning in context, including through integrated education and training, so that an individual acquires the skills needed to transition to and complete postsecondary education and training programs, obtain and advance in employment leading to economic self-sufficiency, and to exercise the rights and responsibilities of citizenship" (Section 231(e) (8)).
-The integration of literacy instruction and federal funds to support.
+The integration of literacy instruction and occupational skills training is an allowable activity that states can use leadership and federal funds to support.